 For more info check out our brochure

-New EIUI Book about the Science-Policy Interface Now Available in Paperback!
+New EIUI Book about the Science-Policy Interface Now Available Open Access!

-The EIUI research team is very pleased to announce that Science, Information, and Policy Interface for Effective Coastal and Ocean Management is now available in paperback from CRC Press (a division of Taylor & Francis).
+The EIUI research team is very pleased to announce that Science, Information, and Policy Interface for Effective Coastal and Ocean Management is now available as an open access book from CRC Press (a division of Taylor & Francis).
 For more information, please see an overview of the book and a report of the book launch.